inno-se/the-guide/README.md

 ## Passing the course vs completing the project

 - The [Setup](#setup) chapter of this guide explains how to create a working environment that can help you complete your project successfully.
-- However, to pass the course, you need to meet requirements and expectations of key project stakeholders, not just complete the project.
-Key project stakeholders are usually course instructors (primary instructor, TAs, mentors) and your customer.
+- However, to pass the course, you need to meet requirements and expectations of key project [stakeholders](#stakeholders), not just complete the project.
-- Identify key stakeholders and learn about stakeholders' requirements and expectations as soon as possible.
+- Identify key project stakeholders and learn about stakeholders' requirements and expectations as soon as possible.
 You need to have enough time to manage and meet their requirements and expectations.
 - You should communicate to the stakeholders how you met their requirements and expectations in a way that the stakeholders expect.

   You should explicitly explain discrepancies between your deliverables and stakeholders' requirements and expectations.